James E. Boyd (politician): Career

 After a move to Omaha, Nebraska Territory, in 1856, he continued to support himself with his carpentry.

 A member of the Democratic Party, Boyd served in the Nebraska House of Representatives in 1866.

 In 1881, Boyd built Boyd's Opera House at 15th and Farnam Streets in Downtown Omaha.
 When the building burned in 1891, Boyd quickly rebuilt a new 2,000-seat theater and opera house at 17th and Harney Streets.
 The new five-story structure, Boyd's Theater and Opera House, opened to the public on September 3, 1891.
 Until it was demolished in 1920, it hosted some of the most celebrated actors of the stage.

 Boyd was mayor of Omaha, Nebraska, from 1881 to 1883, and from 1885 to 1887.
 He was the first Democrat elected as Nebraska's governor and served in that position in 1891, and from 1892 to 1893.

-His opponent in his election for Governor, John H. Powers, disputed the results of the election.
+His opponent in his election for Governor, John Holbrook Powers, disputed the results of the election.
 While Boyd won by a margin of 1144 votes, Powers claimed to have evidence that "2000 persons were bribed in Douglas County to vote for Boyd."
 A resolution to investigate these allegations was introduced, but was ruled out of order.

+However, the trouble was not over for Boyd.
+He was due to be sworn in as Governor of Nebraska on January 8, 1891, but John Milton Thayer, who was not a candidate in the 1890 election, challenged Boyd's citizenship, and thus his eligibility to be governor.
+This delayed Boyd's inauguration until January 15.
+Boyd took office as governor; however, he only served until May 5, 1891, because the Supreme Court of Nebraska ruled that Boyd was ineligible to be governor, and thus Thayer took office again on May 5.
+Boyd took his case, Boyd v.
+Nebraska ex rel.
+Thayer, to the United States Supreme Court, and it was argued on December 8, 1891.
+On February 1, 1892, the Supreme Court of the United States ruled that Boyd was eligible, and thus he took office again on February 8, 1892, and served out the remainder of his term.